amirghedira/mypersonalweb/readme.md

 Also, the integration of socket, make the user experience better, in fact it allows an instant change whenever a project is updated or posted, also in suggestions/questions sections, the interface will be updated automatically whenever a topic or a reply has been posted.
 Moreover, for banned users, once it's banned, he will be prevented from posting instantly.
 Without forgetting, libraries I used which improved the responsiveness of this front end and made it more interactive.
 # Platform & Libraries
- Based on react , I used multiple packages from npm which was very helpful.
+ Based on react, I used multiple packages from npm which was very helpful.
 These are dependencies I have used :
 ``` json
 {
         "@material-ui/core": "^4.9.7",